Radiative corrections to the $\rm S, T, U$ parameters and their impact on the $W$ boson mass in the 331 model: Numerical Results

 The 331 model is characterized by several parameters, including the VEV of the Higgs triplet $\chi$ denoted as $v_3$, a parameter $f$, and dimensionless couplings within the Higgs sector represented by $\lambda_{i}$, $\lambda_{ij}$, and $\lambda^{\prime}_{ij}$ where $i$ and $j$ range from 1 to 3, respectively.
 Additionally, the model introduces masses for new fermions and defines $\tan\beta$ as the ratio of the vacuum expectation values (VEVs) of the two electroweak-scale scalar triplets, with $\tan\beta \equiv v_2 / v_1$, where $v_2$ and $v_1$ correspond to the VEVs of the neutral components of $\eta$ and $\rho$, respectively, as shown in \refeq{eta-rho-vev}.
 For the purposes of our numerical analysis, we set the masses of the newly introduced fermions to $800 \gev$, although this is not relevant to our current discussion.
 As for the remaining parameters, we conducted random scans using the following set:

+We restrict $v_3$ to values up to $5000 \gev$ to avoid the Landau pole\cite{VanLoi:2022eir}.
 The parameter $f$ is expressed as $f\equiv k v_3$, where typically, the constant $k$ is assumed to be around unity.
 However, the masses of the Higgs bosons exhibit sensitivity to the magnitude of $f$.
 This sensitivity leads to large values for the ${\rm S, T, U}$ parameters, consequently imposing constraints on the value of $f$, as will be explained in the following section.
 Additionally, the mass of the light Higgs boson, $M_h$, is highly sensitive to the input parameters, particularly the couplings $\lambda_1$ and $\lambda_2$.
 Consequently, we only consider points that result in $M_h$ falling within the range of 123-127 GeV to allow for theoretical uncertainties from unknown higher-order corrections and model-dependent effects.